Saskatchewan Marshals Service: Recruitment

-The SMS' first officers were sworn in in March 2025 and started their jobs the following May.
+The SMS' first officers were recruited in March 2025 and started their jobs the following May.

-From June 2025, the Marshals Service was recruiting individuals without prior policing experience, as well as experienced officers.
-New recruits must fulfil several entry requirements, such as being either a citizen or permanent resident of Canada, completion of a physical test, and completion of at least a Grade 12 education.
+From June 2025, the Marshals Service recruited individuals without prior policing experience, as well as experienced officers.
+New recruits were required to fulfil several entry requirements, such as being either a citizen or permanent resident of Canada, completion of a physical test, and completion of at least a Grade 12 education.
 New recruits will undergo basic training and field training with a total duration of 25 weeks.
 The entry-level salary for a recruit with no prior policing experience is roughly $96,000.

-Experienced officers can forgo the basic and field training and complete a fast-track programme, provided that they graduated from a police training programme that is recognized by the Saskatchewan Police Commission, and that they were employed as a police officer within the last three years.
+Experienced officers are allowed to complete a fast-track programme, provided that they graduated from a police training programme that is recognized by the Saskatchewan Police Commission, and that they were employed as a police officer within the last three years.
 For experienced officers, the training programme takes seven weeks to complete and consists of in-service training, mandatory qualifications, as well as online coursework.
 The training focuses on firearms, tactical emergency casualty care, high risk vehicle stops and education on Indigenous culture.

-50 officers are expected to be recruited in total by the end of 2025.
-It is expected that the SMS will have 70 active duty officers by 2026.
+50 officers were reportedly recruited at the end of 2025.
+It was reported that the SMS would have 70 active duty officers by 2026.
+In June 2026, it was reported that 27 officers are in the SMS.